-With half of my family being Scottish I’ve spent many a summer holiday up here but this is probably the first time I’ve jumped on a plane to visit for a long weekend, and in the midst of winter.
-“You’re mad” my colleagues said, ‘it’s cold and snowy up there’ as if Scotland is a distant land far far away from the heights of London.
+With half of my family being Scottish I’ve spent weeks during the summer holidays up here but this is probably the first time I’ve jumped on a plane to visit for a long weekend, and in the midst of winter.
+“You’re mad” my colleagues said, ‘it’s cold and snowy up there’ as if Scotland is a distant land far far away from London.
 To be fair, they weren’t wrong… each day has drawn colder and when the wind hits, it’s bitterly cold.
 Good job I brought a hat.

 You may or may not have heard of Troon.
 It’s a quiet seaside town on the west coast of Scotland, probably most famous for its ties to golf.
 Many a championship played on the Royal Troon Golf Course.
 I’ve always loved how idyllic it is here, small town on the seaside & harbour.
 It’s so peaceful.